Interview with St. Teresa of Avila and St. John of the Cross

-St. Teresa: Yes, there was tremendous opposition and I was separated from pursuing this idea for a period of time, but with the support of some priests, I was allowed to set up our first convent.
+St. Teresa: Yes, there was tremendous opposition, and I was separated from pursuing this idea for a period of time.
+With the support of some Priest friends, I was allowed to set up our first convent.

-Reporter: Did this also give you the freedom to express your relationship with God?
+Reporter: Did this also allow you to express your relationship with God?

-St. Teresa: Yes, when I was 47 years old I was asked to start writing about my relationship.
-It was a difficult process because how can you write about something that is so personal.
-I put many of my thoughts into poetry and books meant for my fellow sisters.
-Eventually, I became to understand that this gift need to be refined.
+St. Teresa: Yes, when I was 47 years old, I was asked to start writing about my relationship.
+It was a difficult process because how can you write about something so personal?
+I put many thoughts into poetry and books meant for my fellow sisters.
+Eventually, I came to understand that this gift needed to be refined.

 Reporter: What do you mean by being refined?

-St. Teresa: The more I understood prayer the better I could write about it and especially it’s fruit.
-As the years went by I was able to better articulate these thoughts.
-Ultimately, I was able to write a book that even in your time helps people on their own journeys.
-At times in the book, it may seem that I am contradicting what I myself have said elsewhere.
+St. Teresa: The more I understood prayer, the better I could write about it, especially its fruit.
+As the years went by, I could better articulate these thoughts.
+Ultimately, I was able to write a book that helps people on their own journeys, even in your time.
+At times in the book, it may seem that I contradict what I have said elsewhere.
 This is not surprising, because almost fifteen years had passed since my first writings, and perhaps the Lord had given me a clearer realization of these matters than I had at first

 Reporter: Would you share one of your thoughts with us?

 St. Teresa: You may have heard one of them put into song:

 Christ has no body now on earth but yours, no hands, no feet but yours.

 Yours are the eyes with which Christ looks out his compassion to the world.